Is Your Property in a Flood Zone?

 How do I find out if my house is in a flood zone?

 Enter your street address in the search box above.
-We query FEMA's National Flood Hazard Layer in real time and return your flood zone designation, risk level, and whether flood insurance is required.
+We query FEMA's National Flood Hazard Layer in real time and return your flood zone designation, base flood elevation, risk level, and whether flood insurance is required.

 Is this data official?